AlisaCodes/triangle/README.md

 ## Description

-_This custom class builds a triangle.
-It accepts three side lengths.
+_This app accepts three side lengths.
 Has method to determine if actually a triangle.
 Has method to determine type of triangle._

 ## Setup